Days & Years

 This is why the equinoxes βprecessβ through the zodiac constellations.

-The coin rotation paradoxΒ is key to understanding these relationships:
+The coin rotation paradoxΒ is the key to the day/year hierarchy:

 - ~365.25 solar days (rotations relative to the Sun)